Duaa-Raed/BI-Sales-Customer-Insights/README.md

 **Data Source and Extraction**

-Extracted from the Sales.SalesOrderHeader table in the AdventureWorks database.
+The data was extracted from the Sales.SalesOrderHeader and Sales.SalesOrderDetail tables in the AdventureWorks database.
-Monthly totals were calculated using the order date and aggregated sales amount (TotalDue).
+Monthly total sales were calculated by aggregating the product of order quantity and unit price, grouped by the order date formatted as year and month (yyyy-MM).
-Monthly growth was computed by comparing sales to the previous month.
+A Common Table Expression (CTE) was used to first calculate monthly total sales.
+Then, the sales growth rate was computed by comparing each month’s total to the previous month using the LAG() window function.

 ```sql
 WITH MonthlySales AS (